EmmanuelChiamaka/flexbox-assignment/README.md

    Once connected, every time you git push, netlify will create a new deployment and the deployment URL will be shown on your Dashboard.

 **Have fun building!** 🚀
+My README.md

+Worked on displaying cards as given in the design.
+Added media queries for smaller devices to show optimal layout to the user.

+Built with;
+1. Semantic HTML5 markup.
+2. Flexbox.
+3. CSS properties.